David Campese: 1986

-Australia's won their second Test of 1986 against Five Nations champions France, 27–14.
-Campese was moved to fullback for the injured Roger Gould in a one-off game against France, scoring a try in the 26th minute."
+Campese was moved to fullback for the injured Roger Gould in a one-off game against France, scoring a try in the 26th minute.

-Australia v Argentina (1986)
+Australia v Argentina

 Campese continued to play at fullback in Australia's 1986 two-Test home series against Argentina, substituting for the injured Australian fullback Roger Gould.

-Following several performances from Campese that garnered critical acclaim, Australian coach Alan Jones proclaimed David Campese to be "the Bradman of rugby".
+Following several performances from Campese that garnered critical acclaim, Australian coach Alan Jones proclaimed Campese to be "the Bradman of rugby".
 Jones said that Campese had a special talent that nobody else in rugby was as talented as him.
 Jones' proclamation was well documented by the Australia media and had a detrimental effect on Campese.
 As the weight of expectation grew, so too did the criticisms for any mistake Campese made.

-1986 Bledisloe Cup Test Series
+Bledisloe Cup Test series

-Campese was a member of the 1986 Australia Wallabies that defeated the New Zealand All Blacks in New Zealand.
-The 1986 Australia Wallabies became the second Australian rugby team to beat the New Zealand All Blacks in New Zealand in a rugby union Test series.
-They are one of six rugby union teams to win a rugby Test series in New Zealand, along with the 1937 South African Springboks, the 1949 Australian Wallabies, the 1971 British Lions, the 1994 French touring side, and the 2009 French touring team (who tied their series with the All Blacks 1–1 on Tests, but claimed the series as a whole on a greater aggregate of points, thus claiming the series trophy).
+Campese was a member of the 1986 Australia Wallabies that defeated the All Blacks in New Zealand and became the second Australian team to beat the All Black in New Zealand in a rugby union Test series.

-Campese played fullback in the first two Tests of the 1986 Test series versus New Zealand, before being moved to wing in the final Test.
+Campese played fullback in the first two Tests of the Test series versus New Zealand, before being moved to wing in the final Test.